OSGeo/gdal/doc/source/development/building_from_source.rst

     cmake -DCMAKE_PREFIX_PATH=/opt/SQLite ..

+It is strongly recommended (and sometimes compulsory) to specify paths on Windows using forward slashes as well, e.g.: ``c:/path/to/include``.

 You can unset existing cached variables, by using the -U switch of cmake, for example with wildcards:

 .. code-block:: bash